25 Important Facts You Should Know Before Getting Ducks

 When building their duck house you will need to create a space big enough for each duck to have 4-6 feet of floor space per duck.
 If they are being kept in a penned in area outside their duck house they will need 15 feet of floor space per duck.
 We built our duck house 6’X 4′.

 We currently only have two ducks but it is built for no more than 6 ducks.
 It’s better to build a bit bigger as you may end up wanting more ducks down the road.
+Check out How To Build a Duck House for a detailed guide on what a duck house needs.

 3. Ducklings are Not Waterproof and Will Drown